 There are specific life events that may help you save money.
 For example, it may make sense for you to combine your car insurance with homeowners insurance if you’ve recently purchased a home.
 Additionally, it may make sense to bundle insurance policies after marriage.
 Many times, consolidating policies can help newlyweds save on their auto and homeowners premiums.

 And generally, there’s no bad time to bundle, but the sooner you get started, the sooner you can reap the benefits of a multi-policy discount.
 The option to do so is generally available at the beginning of your application process.
 Luckily, combining your home and auto insurance policies is easy.
 Although merging an additional feature with an existing policy can require more homework to ensure there aren’t any lapses in coverage, it’s generally easy to tack on.
+In short, bundling your policies is one of the simplest ways to save on your car insurance.

 Keep in mind that everyone is different.
 To check that you’re getting the most bang for your buck, it’s important to compare the total price of your individual policies compared to the price of the bundle.
 While merging two or more types of insurance generally helps you save, it’s not a guarantee.
 Carefully review the quotes to make sure you’re coming out ahead.